-FTP is a very popular protocol that is named as File Transfer Protocol where used to transfer files between client and server over the network or internet.
+FTP is a very popular protocol that is named File Transfer Protocol used to transfer files between client and server over the network or internet.
 FTP exists for a long time and at the time it created security was not important.
 But today IT needs security and the SFTP or Secure File Transfer Protocol is created with security over existing FTP.
 SFTP is superior in all cases over the FTP and if it is possible the SFTP should be used.
+The command

-sftp command is used to connect remote SFTP servers.
+sftp is used to connect remote SFTP servers.
 It is provided for Linux distributions like Ubuntu, Debian, Mint, CentOS, Fedora, RHEL, SUSE etc. from central repositories.

 SFTP or SFTP Interactive shell provides following commands after logging in SFTP server.
+These commands are executed in the interactive shell.
+For example the

 |bye||Exit or quit from SFTP|